Delivery for the 2020 fall semester

 All students are advised to update their emergency contact information on STU-VIEW.

-What if I think I've come into contact with someone with COVID-19?
+What if I've come into contact with someone diagnosed with COVID-19?

-All individuals who have had close contact with someone who has COVID-19 are ordered to stay home by Toronto’s Medical Officer of Health for 14 days.
+All individuals who have contact with someone diagnosed with COVID-19 are ordered to stay home by Toronto’s Medical Officer of Health for 14 days.

 You can email the college at email@example.com for advice and next steps.